RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 ## ✨ Overview

-This monorepo demonstrates a **State-Symmetric architecture code style** — a pragmatic refinement of state-agnostic principles, that **allows to reuse 90%+ of the feature's codebase across apps with different state managers** (Riverpod, Cubit/BLoC, Provider).
+This monorepo demonstrates a **State-Symmetric architecture code style** — a pragmatic refinement of state-agnostic principles, that **allows reusing 90%+ of the feature's codebase across apps with different state managers** (Riverpod, Cubit/BLoC, Provider).

 If you’re new to this repository, start with **[State_symmetric_Concept](state_symmetric_concept.md)**

 **The approach combines:**

 - **Clean Architecture** with strong layer separation — state managers orchestrate state only; UI remains thin and stateless.
-- **Thin adapters/facades** 2–5 touchpoints (per feature), that bridge state (with shared state models) to UI.
+- **Thin adapters/facades** 2–5 touchpoints per feature, that bridge state (with shared state models) to UI.
 - **Lazy Parity:** only one state manager (and its thin facades) is implemented and compiled.
 Other SM glue is added **on demand**, avoiding parity maintenance cost while still enabling 90%+ reuse.
 - **Distributed modular structure**: the codebase is organized into dedicated packages and modules (core, features, bloc_adapter, riverpod_adapter, firebase_adapter, app_bootstrap), ensuring clear architectural boundaries, isolated dependencies, and maximal reusability across apps and state managers.